hasura/issues/guide.md

 ### Step 2: Create a cluster

-This command will create a Hasura cluster (1xCPU, 4GB RAM) in the San Francisco region called hasura.
+This command will create a Hasura cluster (2xCPU, 4GB RAM) in the San Francisco region.
 Hit `y` when you're asked for confirmation:

 ```